phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

         Do not assume a person has finished talking if they have slightly longer delays between words than normal, avoid interrupting or ending their sentences with information they were about to divulge in due time.

-- [ ] Do not ask a question to a person than list optional answers
+- [ ] Do not ask a question to a person than list optional answers before they've had a chance to reply

-        If you're asking a question, you don't know the answer, give them space to think about hte question and provide an answer, it is not good practice to list a set of answers to your own question, literal thinkers will believe these are the only options, and none of them may be a correct answer.
+        If you're asking a question, you don't know the answer, give them space to think about the question and provide an answer, it is not good practice to list a set of answers to your own question, literal thinkers will believe these are the only options, and none of them may be a correct answer.
+It gives the impression you never really wanted their answer anyway, or what they wanted was never a viable option.

-- [ ] Be concise

-        Try to avoid sentences that don't communicate any detail, or avoid cliche sayings that have hidden meaning.
-(I should probably elaborate on this)

 # Video Calls